 So you’re spending the weekend in Key West, Florida?
-You’re going to have a great time–there is no more laid-back place on earth.
-There’s a reason Hemingway chose here of all places to call home, and it’s because there are no troubles on America’s southernmost island.
+You’re going to have a great time!
+There is no more laid-back place on earth.
+There’s a reason Hemingway chose here of all places to call home and it’s because there are no troubles on America’s southernmost island.

-For those looking to get in a little bit of tourism, I highly recommend getting a Groupon for one of the hop-on, hop-off buses that takes you to all the stops.
+For those looking to get in a little bit of tourism, I highly recommend getting a Groupon for one of the hop-on/hop-off buses that takes you to all the stops.
 Parking can be a pain in such a small area (Key West only spans 7.4 square miles) so it’s convenient to have the route planned for you.

 Not to mention, if you book on Groupon, you you’ll be spending somewhere in the ballpark of $20 per person per day.
 I’m always on the lookout for ways to make your trip more affordable!
 I would advise against walking.
 It is very hot in Key West and a block will seem like a mile in the afternoon sun.

 Here are some of your must-see stops if you only have a weekend in Key West.

 The Key West Butterfly and Nature Conservatory is like a dream.
-It’s like walking into a garden paradise, with flamingos dancing on ponds while framed by flowers and butterflies.
+It’s feels like you’re walking into a garden paradise, with flamingos dancing on ponds framed by vibrant tropical flowers and surrounded by fluttering butterflies.
 There’s a walking path that takes guests through the indoor garden, amidst lush greenery and blossoming fruit.

-2. Southernmost Point in the USA
+2. Stop by the Southernmost Point in the USA

 3. Hemingway House

-4. Audubon House
+4. Tour the Audubon House

-5. Key West Lighthouse
+5. Climb the Key West Lighthouse

 There is a lighthouse keeper’s museum with an audio tour so you can learn more about the lighthouse, which opened in 1848 with a woman as its keeper (Key West has always been progressive).
 No surprise, she did an awesome job.
 There’s a small museum on site in her honor, built in the space that used to be her chambers.

-6. Duvall Street
+6. Party on Duvall Street

-Key West is eccentric, and nowhere will you see that better illustrated than on Duvall Street.
+Key West is eccentric and nowhere will you see that better than on Duvall Street.
 With plenty of music, tourists and cafes, this 1 1/4 mile-long strip is party central.
-During the day the street is packed with tourists exploring the shops and restaurants.
-At night it comes to life with bars and clubs that keep you entertained till sunrise.
+During the day the street is packed with tourists perusing the shops and restaurants.
+If you’re looking for a good hangover breakfast, you’ll find a packed house at Denny’s.

 7. Eat a Sloppy Joe